Historic Castillon-la-Bataille

 Experience the Battle for Castillon

-Each summer from July to August each Friday and Saturday night, there is a re-enactment of the Battle for Castillon.
-The re-enactment features 400 actors that will take you back to 1453!
-See the website for La Bataille de Castillon for times and tickets.
+Each summer in July to August on Thursday, Friday and Saturday nights, there is a re-enactment of the Battle for Castillon.
+The re-enactment features 600 volunteer actors, 40 horses, goats, and ends with fireworks.
+See the website for La Bataille de Castillon for times and tickets and below for some photos taken in the July 2025 season.
+This spectacle is not to be missed and you can check out the blog post about it with short videos.